-Happily married couples consider themselves healthier, expert saysFebruary 13th, 2013 in Psychology & Psychiatry /
+Happily married couples consider themselves healthier, expert saysFebruary 13, 2013 in Medicine & Health / Psychology & Psychiatry

 Research shows that married people have better mental and physical health than their unmarried peers and are less likely to develop chronic conditions than their widowed or divorced counterparts.
 A University of Missouri expert says that people who have happy marriages are more likely to rate their health as better as they age; aging adults whose physical health is declining could especially benefit from improving their marriages.